olebole/irafdoc/doc/language.parameters.rst

   <dt><b>gcur, imcur</b></dt>
   <!-- Sec='DISCUSSION' Level=0 Label='gcur' Line='gcur, imcur' -->
   <dd>The cursor parameters have a character string value with a predefined cursor
   value format.
-When a cursor type parameter is read in <tt>"query"</tt> mode, the hardware cursor on the graphics terminal or image display is physically read.
+When a cursor type parameter is read in <span style="font-family: monospace;">"query"</span> mode, the hardware cursor on the graphics terminal or image display is physically read.
   If the cursor parameter is list-structured, cursor input may also be taken from a list (text file).
 For a more detailed discussion of cursor control